 Will 2014 be the year that the Internet is reined in?

-The two men wound up developing a simple and universal set of rules for exchanging digital information — the conventions of the modern Internet.
+The two men wound up developing a simple and universal set of rules for exchanging digital information — the conventions of the modern Internet Goes in 2014.
 Despite many technological changes, their work prevails.

 But while the Internet’s global capability to connect anyone with anything has affected every nook and cranny of modern life — with politics, education, espionage, war, civil liberties, entertainment, sex, science, finance and manufacturing all transformed — its growth increasingly presents paradoxes.